-Patricia Mead, X1799
+Patricia Mead, x1799

-The Assistant Dean of General Education is responsible for the administration of the Cornerstone Program of General Education and the Writing Program.
-The Assistant Dean works with Academic Departments to develop, assess, revise, and coordinate the curriculum for the Cornerstone Program and ensure that students in both schools have the opportunity to fulfill the General Education requirements for graduation.
-The Assistant Dean chairs the General Education Advisory Committee, provides curriculum design support and training for faculty teaching General Education courses, manages assessment of the core curriculum, from Cornerstone Seminars to Capstone Courses, and manages the Writing Program.
-Questions about General Education, about courses fulfilling General Education requirements, about support for student writing or for faculty teaching writing-intensive courses, or about advisees' general education concerns should be directed to Elizabeth Chase.
+The Associate Provost of Academic Planning & Assessment is responsible for the administration of the Cornerstone Program of General Education.
+The Associate Provost works with Academic Departments to develop, assess, revise, and coordinate the curriculum for the Cornerstone Program and ensure that students in both schools have the opportunity to fulfill the General Education requirements for graduation.
+The Associate Provost chairs the General Education Advisory Committee, provides curriculum design support and training for faculty teaching General Education courses and manages assessment of the core curriculum.
+Questions about General Education, about courses fulfilling General Education requirements, aor about advisees' general education concerns should be directed to Brian Vanden Heuvel.